arcadon42/Get_next_line/README.md

 ## 💡 About the project

-The get_next_line function in C serves the fundamental purpose of reading and processing a text file or input stream, line by line.
+The get_next_line function in C serves the fundamental purpose of reading and processing a text file or other input stream, line by line.
 It's particularly useful for scenarios where you need to extract information or perform operations on each line of a file without loading the entire file into memory at once.

 We have to handle the following situations:

-    1. Reading and Concatenating Buffers: If the current read buffer from the file doesn't have a newline character ('\n'),you concatenate its contents with the previous buffer content.
+    1. Reading and Concatenating Buffers: If the current read buffer from the file doesn't have a newline character ('\n'), you concatenate its contents with the previous buffer content.
 This step ensures that a line that spans multiple buffers is correctly handled.
     2. Processing Lines: If the read buffer contains a newline character ('\n'), you concatenate the buffer content up to the newline character with the previous buffer content.
 This creates a complete line that can be returned.